isomerpages/mol-services/designoptions/00a-move-house(accordion).md

   - title: Complete Resale Transaction
     content: |
       [WIP](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/appointment-at-hdb){:target="_blank"}
-  - title: Budgeting for your next home
+  -title: Pay remaining fees
     content: |
+      These remaining fees includes the payment to the lawyer (appointed by HDB) and agent commissions.
+Some of them may be payable through CPF, do check with the law firm.
+  - title: <a name="nexthome"></a>Budgeting for your next home
+    content: |
-      Working out how much you could get from selling your flat will also help you calculate the budget for your next flat.
+      Working out how much you could get from selling your flat will also help you calculate the budget for your next home.

-      Some of the tools you could use:
         - [Estimate how much you can get from selling your flat](https://services2.hdb.gov.sg/webapp/BB24SaleProceedCalculator/BB24SSaleProceedsCalc){:target="_blank"}
         - [Check the amount of CPF monies to be refunded after selling your flat](https://www.cpf.gov.sg/eSvc/Web/Schemes/PublicHousingWithdrawalStatement/Statement){:target="_blank"}
         - [View Statement of Account for Housing Loan](https://services2.hdb.gov.sg/webapp/AB03FININFO/AB03SSelAcc)